mauro3/IVPTestSuite.jl/README.md

 Benchmark tools have been provided for users who would like to run quick test suites of certain solvers against certain test cases.
-This is done using the `runsuites()` function.
+This is done using the `runsuite()` function.

-`runsuites()` returns the results of the a configured testsuite, configured with the following keyword arguments
+`runsuite()` returns the results of the a configured testsuite, configured with the following keyword arguments
 - `testsolvers`: selects which solvers to test.
 Defaulted to `[all]`
 - `testcases`: selects which test problem to run.
 Defaulted to `[:all]`
 - `testabstols`: Range of `abstols` to run adaptive solvers with.
 Defaulted to `10.0.^(-5:-1:-11)`